Writing Confirmation and Welcome Emails People Love

 Don’t try to sell anything in your welcome email.
 It’s way too early in your relationship with this new subscriber.
 That’d be like asking someone to marry you on the first date!

 However, the welcome email is a good opportunity to begin establishing a relationship that can lead to sales later on.

 2 – Thank your subscribers

 It’s a privilege to get a new customer or subscriber, make sure you show that appreciation and welcome them to your brand.

 You can set expectations by explaining how frequently subscribers will receive emails from you and by walking them through the kind of content they’ll receive.

 If you tell subscribers up front that you’ll be emailing them daily, for example, they’ll be less likely to mark your emails as spam, because they’ll be expecting daily emails.

 Additionally, when you inform subscribers of the kind of content they’ll get from you and you stick to those guidelines, subscribers may be less likely to mark your emails as spam or unsubscribe, because they’re aware of the kind of content you send.

-Take a look at how Farnam Street does this in the welcome email below by explaining that subscribers will receive an email each Sunday with the best brain food from the week:
+Take a look at how Farnam Street welcome email sample below, they explain that subscribers will receive an email each Sunday with the best brain food from the week:

-In a section of her welcome email, Jill Angie of Not Your Average Runner introduces herself through a short and compelling story.
+In a section of her welcome email to new clients, Jill Angie of Not Your Average Runner introduces herself through a short and compelling story.